• Contact Us* Required Fields

 2. You will need evidence showing how that person or entity breached this legal duty of care through careless misconduct.

-3. It is necessary to establish causation between the breach of duty and accident that caused your spinal cord injuries, such that you would not have been hurt but for the breach.
+3. You must establish causation between the breach of duty and the accident that caused your spinal cord injuries, such that you would not have been hurt but for the breach.

 4. You must prove that you suffered losses as a result of receiving spinal cord injuries.

 Note that there may be limitations on the compensation you can recover after suffering back injuries.
-For one, Georgia has a two-year statute of limitations that starts to run the date of the accident.
+For one, Georgia has a two-year statute of limitations that starts to run on the date of the accident.
 If you do not file a lawsuit before this deadline expires, you are forever barred from obtaining monetary damages.
-Plus, Georgia follows the law of contributory negligence, which highlights your own conduct in an injury-causing accident.
-If you were also negligent, your compensation will be reduced by the proportion of fault assigned to your actions.
+Plus, Georgia follows the law of contributory negligence, which accounts for your conduct in an injury-causing accident.
+If you were also negligent, your compensation would be reduced by the proportion of fault assigned to your actions.

 Overview Of The Legal Process In Car Accident Cases